SteelCompendium/data-gen/Ancestries/Elf, high.md

 # Otherworldly Grace

-Your elven body and mind can’t be contained for long, and accessing memories is as easy as living in the present for you.
+Your elven body and mind can't be contained for long, and accessing memories is as easy as living in the present for you.
 You gain an edge on resistance rolls, and on tests that use any skills you have from the lore skill group.

 # Unstoppable Mind

 Your mind allows you to maintain your cool in any situation.
-You can’t be dazed.
+You can't be dazed.